-TURKEY

-DATA PROTECTION & CYBER SECURITY LAW
+TURKEY DATA PROTECTION & CYBERSECURITY

-1. Please provide an overview of the legal and regulatory framework governing data protection and privacy in your jurisdiction (e.g., a summary of the key laws, who is covered by them, what sectors, activities or data do they regulate, and who enforces the relevant laws).
-Are there any expected changes in the data protection and privacy law landscape in 2022-2023 (e.g., new laws or regulations coming into effect, enforcement of any new laws or regulations, expected regulations or amendments)?
+1. Please provide an overview of the legal and regulatory framework governing data protection, privacy and cybersecurity in your jurisdiction (e.g., a summary of the key laws; who is covered by them; what sectors, activities or data do they regulate; and who enforces the relevant laws).